Carlos Correa Player Props: Twins vs. Brewers

-On Tuesday, Carlos Correa (.225 batting average in his past 10 games, with three doubles, two home runs, three walks and five RBI) and the Minnesota Twins play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 7:40 PM ET.
+Carlos Correa -- with a slugging percentage of .512 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Milwaukee Brewers, with Colin Rea on the mound, on June 14 at 1:10 PM ET.

-He racked up two extra-base hits in his last game (2-for-4 with two doubles) against the Blue Jays.
+In his previous game, he racked up three RBI (going 1-for-5 with a home run) against the Brewers.

 Carlos Correa Game Info & Props vs. the Brewers